Julie Graham: Career

 She appeared as Maggie Reid in the fifth series of the popular ITV drama Doc Martin (2011).
 She portrayed Jean in the 2012 series The Bletchley Circle.
 Graham reprised her role of Jean in 2018 show, The Bletchley Circle: San Francisco.
 In 2011, Graham starred in the one-off BBC Christmas show Lapland, a role which she returned to for a series titled Being Eileen airing from February 2013.

 In 2012, Graham appeared in the film Tower Block.
 In 2013, Graham appeared in episode 8 of series two of the BBC series Death in Paradise.
 From 2014 to 2022, Graham appeared in the recurring role of Rhona Kelly, the procurator fiscal, in the Scottish television crime drama, Shetland.

-In 2016, Graham began portraying Sheron Dawson in the eight series of the ITV sitcom Benidorm.
+In 2016, Graham began portraying Sheron Dawson in the eighth series of the ITV sitcom Benidorm.
 In 2020, Graham portrayed Ravio in episodes "Ascension of the Cybermen" and "The Timeless Children" in BBC's Doctor Who.

 Graham has made appearances as Dr. Laura Parr in 2013 in series 15, episode 5: "The Sicilian Defense", and as Dixie Havergal in 2023 in series 24, episode 4: "A Climate of Death" in the ITV mystery-crime series Midsomer Murders.

 From 2019, she played a main role as Cat Stone in series 1 and 2 of the Acorn TV British murder-mystery comedy-drama television series Queens of Mystery (2019–2021).
 She played Annie Marling in the miniseries Ridley (2023).

 In 2025, she played the main role of Elaine Phelan, wife of Ronnie Phelan (played by Sean Bean), and their son Jamie (played by Jack McMullen), alongside James Nelson-Joyce, in the BBC One Liverpool based gangster television series, This City Is Ours (2025).